 The ambition is that every woman and girl will be able to access the right information, support and diagnosis for menstrual health and gynaecological conditions and ways to improve awareness of and care for those suffering symptoms of these conditions.
 I am pleased that the Government's Women's Health Strategy has outlined in more detail how the Government plans to deliver in these areas.

-I welcome the work of Endometriosis UK and Verity, the UK PCOS Charity, to raise awareness of these conditions, as well as providing sufferers with further information and access to clinical trials and the latest research.
+I also welcome the work of Endometriosis UK and Verity, the UK PCOS Charity, to raise awareness of these conditions, as well as providing sufferers with further information and access to clinical trials and the latest research.
 Medical Research is funded through the National Institute for Health Research (NIHR) and UK Research and Innovation (UKRI).
 In the last five financial years, I am encouraged to learn that the NIHR and UKRI have awarded £8.52 million for research into endometriosis and £6.60 million for research into PCOS.
 This includes a wide range of projects, from basic science through to applied health research into diagnosis, treatment and service delivery.
-It is important that women with these conditions play a vital role in this research and I am glad to learn that this is already the case.
-I welcome that this vitally important issue will be discussed in Parliament at the upcoming Westminster Hall Debate.
-However, while I am unable to attend this debate myself, I will ensure that ministers are aware of the points raised with me.
+It is important that women with these conditions play a vital role in this research.
+I am glad that funding is available for this important area of research and welcome the Minister for Patient Safety and Patient Care’s commitment to working to ensure that funding reaches the places it needs to.

 Moreover, NHS England has developed units for severe endometriosis, with the expectation that all units provide women with severe endometriosis with care which meets the needs of each individual woman.
 I believe it is essential that care of this kind is specialised to a woman’s unique needs, and I know that Ministers want to empower people to shape and manage their own health and care and make meaningful choices.